MHaringa/insurancerating/README.md

 The second part adds the constructed tariff classes for the variable *age\_policyholder* to the dataset, and sets the base level of the factor *age\_policyholder* to the level with the largest exposure.
-In this example the class for ages (39,50\], which contains the largest exposure.
+In this example for claim frequency the class for ages (39,50\], which contains the largest exposure.

 ``` r